Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breed of Dog Barks the Least?

-The reason why this breed of dog barks so little is because it has an unusually shaped larynx.
-This larynx makes it nearly impossible for the dog to bark in the way that other dogs bark.
-Basenjis can make other noises, which is often called the “Basenji yodel,” though the dog doesn’t make this noise frequently.
+The reason this breed barks so little is that they have an unusually shaped larynx.
+This makes it nearly impossible for the dog to bark in the way that other dogs bark.
+Basenjis can make other noises, though, which is often called the “Basenji yodel.”
+That said, the dog doesn’t make this noise frequently.

 How Do You Calm an Anxious Dog?

-One of the leading causes for excessive barkers is anxiety.
-Many of the smaller breeds on this list are generally quiet when with their owners, but they can get loud whenever their owner leaves.
-It’s important to calm an anxious dog in order to keep barking at a minimum.
+One of the leading causes of excessive barkers is anxiety.
+Many of the small breeds on this list are generally quiet when with their owners, but they can get loud whenever their owner leaves.
+It’s important to calm an anxious dog in order to keep barking to a minimum.

-If your dog is anxious with you present, music therapy, a calming coat, and physical contact are all a great way to quickly soothe an anxious dog.
+If your dog is anxious when you are present, music therapy, a calming coat, and physical contact are ideal methods of quickly soothing an anxious dog.

 puppies coton de tulear_JacLou DL_Pixabay